mnot/I-D/binary-structured-headers/draft.md

 ### Binary Literal Field Values {#literal}

 Binary Literal values (type=0x4) are the string value of a field; they are used to carry field values that are not Binary Structured Fields, and may not be Structured Fields at all.
-As such, their semantics are that of String Literal Representations in {{!RFC7541}}, Section 5.2.
+As such, their semantics are that of String Literal Representations in {{Section 5.2 of RFC7541}}.

 ~~~
 Binary Literal Field Value {